Gertrude Sandmann: The Holocaust's effect on LGBT people

 Jewish people were one of many groups devastatingly affected by the Holocaust.
 The LGBTQ+ community was also heavily affected.

 Men who identified as gay were seen as unfit soldiers.
 Adolf Hitler banned all homosexual and lesbian organizations as soon as he took office as chancellor.

 In May 1933, the Institute for Sexual Science in Berlin, founded by Dr. Magnus Hirschfield, who was a Jewish gay man, was raided, and if not all but most of its collection of over 12,000 books were burned.
 This was seen as an act by the Nazi soldiers to erase any trace of openly gay or lesbian culture.

 In 1933, Paragraph 175 was enforced.
 It was a German statue that prohibited sexual relations between men.
 Following Paragraph 175, a new division of the Gestapo, the Nazi German state police, was formed.
 Anyone who was found going against Paragraph 175 could be sentenced to a decade in prison.

 Around 90,000 men were arrested for homosexual activity between the years 1937–1939.
-Between 5,000 and 15,000 were unfortunately imprisoned in concentration camps.
+Between 5,000 and 15,000 were imprisoned in concentration camps.

 Survivors testified that people who wore a pink triangle, the symbol of homosexuality, were treated grievously with violence by their fellow inmates, and the guards, because of the prejudice against homosexuality.
 Unfortunately, they were subject to extreme conditions like sexual or physical abuse.

 After the war, many gay concentration camp survivors did not deserve the compensation or acknowledgment that they rightfully deserved.
 Paragraph 175 lingered in existence all the way up until 1969, leaving many innocent people living in fear of imprisonment.

 Finally, in May 1985, LGBTQ+ people received a public acknowledgment of all that they endured in a speech given by Richard von Weizsäcker.

 In 1994, Paragraph 175 was abolished.

 And in 2002, the German government pardoned those convicted under the statue during the Nazi era.